Director of Photography

-Bill Greene has been with the Globe as a staff photographer for 26 years.
+Greene is the director of photography at The Boston Globe.
+He has been with the Globe as a staff photographer for 28 years.
 His awards include being named National Photographer of the Year twice.
-He has won Photographer of the Year honors from the Boston Press Photographers Association twelve times.
+He has won Photographer of the Year honors from the Boston Press Photographers Association thirteen times.
 Other honors include the Robert F. Kennedy International Photojournalism Award for his story of the Lost Boys of Sudan, as well as first place in the World Press Photo competition for his coverage of the Mississippi River flood of 1993.
-A Pulitzer Prize finalist, he is also a three-time Emmy award winner for his recent multimedia work for the Globe, including the Chappaquiddick video of series on the fall and rise of Senator Edward M. Kennedy.
+A Pulitzer Prize finalist, he is also a three-time Emmy award winner for his recent multimedia work for the Globe, including the Chappaquiddick video series on the fall and rise of Senator Edward M. Kennedy.

 Connecticut school shootings